pub struct Triangle<T = f64>(pub Coord<T>, pub Coord<T>, pub Coord<T>)

 A bounded 2D area whose three vertices are defined by

-s.
+Coords.
 The semantics and validity are that of

-; in addition, the three
+the equivalent Polygon; in addition, the three

 vertices must not be collinear and they must be distinct.